vEnhance/gh-done/README.md

 # gh-done

-Trivial wrapper which closes an issue and adds a comment "Finished in <...>." where the hash corresponds to whatever happens to be in HEAD.
+Trivial wrapper which closes an issue and adds a comment "Finished in `...`.".

+## Usage

+- `gh done 42` will close issue #42 and add a comment "Finished in [insert SHA of current HEAD]"

-e.g. `gh done 1` will close issue #1 and add a comment "Finished in abcdef.", etc.
+- `gh done 42 HEAD~5` will close issue #42 and add a comment "Finished in [insert SHA of HEAD~5]"

+In general, the arguments after the first can be any arguments (even more than one) accepted by `git rev-parse`.